Home › Blog › How to go up in dilator sizes without fear

 But real progress often sounds like:

-You’re healing a reflex.
+You’re easing a reflex.
 And every moment of gentleness, curiosity, and courage counts.

 Consider starting a Dilator Journal to track your emotional, nervous system, and confidence wins — not just size milestones.